What Is a Meniscus Tear and Why It Matters for Knee Health

 Meniscal injuries, importance and understanding:

-"Normal" asymptomatic lesions appear most often in people of fifties in a form of benign pain that comes gradually.
+The lesions may be an asymptomatic type, age-related, a degenerative injury to the meniscus or an acute trauma of benign type due to a wrong move or a ligament rupture."Normal" asymptomatic lesions appear most often in people of fifties in a form of benign pain that comes gradually.
 Depending on the nature of tearing the only possible outcome in the case of a total blockage of the knee is a surgical procedure that will remove part of the meniscus.
 A meniscectomy will soften down the discomfort and restore knees function.
 In cases where the discomfort is present and there is no blocking knee , studies have clearly shown that there was no difference between undertaking surgery and undertaking rehabilitation exercises [1].
 One mayreasonablyaskwhether in the long term this type of surgery may be the cause of early onset osteoarthritis .
 The menisci function is no longer guaranteed by shock absorber, osteoarthritis appears to be inevitable.

 The most vulnerable people with asymptomatic lesions are obviously people nutritionally deficient in vitamin c, smokers, daily drinkers, depressive and stressed people, manual workers, sportsmen and people practicing sport regularly who during their life have undergone micro trauma [2].
 At a more advanced age of their life, these injuries are irreversible, the disease sets in, it is the beginning of osteoarthritis.